PerformanC/NodeLink/README.md

 ```

 > [!NOTE]
-> If you to use pure JavaScript, replace `sodium-native` with `libsodium-wrappers`.
+> If you want to use pure JavaScript, replace `sodium-native` with `libsodium-wrappers`.
 Keep in mind that pure JavaScript will offer a worse performance.

 ### 3. Run NodeLink